There are no tickets available at this time.

-Ashford University Field opened in 1937 as Riverview Stadium and was home to the Clinton Owls, a farm team of the Brooklyn Dodgers.
-The stadium has been renovated including new lighting, bigger dugouts, and better locker rooms and batting cages.
-Ashford University Field sits a few hundred feet away from the Mississippi River.
+Sitting a mere few hundred feet away from the Mississippi River, Ashford University Field opened in 1937 as Riverview Stadium and was home to the Clinton Owls, a farm team of the Brooklyn Dodgers.
+The stadium has been renovated to include new lighting, bigger dugouts, and better locker rooms and batting cages.

-Ashford is home to the Clinton LumberKings, a single-A affiliate of the Seattle Mariners since 2009.
-A quick scan of the list of players who have played in Clinton include Denny McClain, Mike Scioscia, Dave Stewart, Orel Hershiser, Jason Bay, Ian Kinsler, and Neftali Feliz.
+Ashford is home to the Clinton LumberKings, single-A affiliate of the Seattle Mariners since 2009.
+A quick scan of the list of players who have played in Clinton include greats such as Denny McClain, Mike Scioscia, Dave Stewart, Orel Hershiser, Jason Bay, and Ian Kinsler.

-The LumberKings are the last remaining original member of the original Midwest League, which began in 1956.
+The LumberKings are the last remaining member of the original Midwest League, which began in 1956.
 For fans of stadiums with an old-time feel, Ashford University Field is right up your alley.
-Additionally, Clinton is a mere 90 minute drive from Dyersville, Iowa, home to the Field of Dreams movie site.
+Additionally, Clinton is a mere 90 minute drive from Dyersville, Iowa, home of the iconic Field of Dreams movie site.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following: